Simplify infrastructure self-service with Blueprints

 Stress causes - stress in IT report

-Interestingly, DevOps stood out as a group for whom the number two stressor was “work interfering with personal or family time” (39%), which for all the others appeared much lower on the list.
+A startliing finding for DevOps was that their second-biggest stressor is “work interfering with personal or family time” (39%).
+This was much lower on the list for all other groups.
 This may suggest that DevOps are more family-oriented than other groups.

 In terms of stress symptoms, DevOps also differed from the other groups we surveyed.

-The most common stress symptom for the surveyed IT professionals is irritability.
-55% of DevOps noted irritability as the #1 stress symptom (44% of all IT did the same).
+The most common stress symptom for the surveyed IT professionals is irritability, with 55% of DevOps naming it as their #1 stress symptom (44% of all IT did the same).
 However, for non-IT professionals, the #1 stress symptom is depression (44%).

-When you look at the overall results, DevOps come across as 16% more irritated but 18% less depressed than non-IT professionals.
+Looking at the overall results, DevOps professionals emerge as 16% more irritated but 18% less depressed than non-IT professionals.

-There was one more interesting thing we noticed, of all the groups, DevOps are the most stressed about having insufficient skills to do the job (about 13%), which resonates with our other finding that this group has the smallest percentage of workers with a degree.
+Another noteworthy aspect of the DevOps group: They are the most stressed about lacking the skills to do the job (about 13%), which resonates with our other finding that this group has the lowest percentage of workers with a degree.

 Insufficient skills to do the job as a stressor